fairdataihub/SODA-for-SPARC-Docs/docs/intro.md

 npx docusaurus start
 ```

-Your site starts at `http://localhost:3000`.
+Your place starts at `http://localhost:3000`.

 Open `docs/intro.md` and edit some lines: the site **reloads automatically** and displays your changes.